Extrality/airfrans_lib/docs/source/notes/dataset.rst

 - **Clipping**: Clip to a box of size ``[(-2, 4), (-1.5, 1.5), (0, 1)]`` where each tuple represents an axis in the order x, y, and z.
 We did it with the PyVista `clip filter  <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.DataSetFilters.clip_box.html>`_ and we set ``crinkle = True`` in the parameters to leave the cells untouched.
 - **Slicing**:  Take a slice at :math:`z = 0.5` to go from a 3D mesh to a 2D mesh.
 We did it with the PyVista `slice filter <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.DataSetFilters.slice.html>`_ and we set ``generate_triangles = False``.
 - **Distance function**: Compute the distance function with the PyVista `compute_implicit_distance filter <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.DataSetFilters.compute_implicit_distance.html>`_.
-- **Keep only the required fields**: Only keep the pressure, the velocity, the turbulent viscosity, and the distance function in the data.
+- **Keeping only the required fields**: Only keep the pressure, the velocity, the turbulent viscosity, and the distance function in the data.

 For the aerofoil patch (internal boundary) given in the file ending by ``aerofoil.vtp``, we followed:

 - **Normals**: Compute the normals with the PyVista `compute_normals filter <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.PolyDataFilters.compute_normals.html>`_.
 We set ``flip_normals = False`` leading to inward-pointing normals.
 - **Slicing**: Take a slice at :math:`z = 0.5` to go from a 2D mesh to a 1D mesh.
 We did it with the PyVista `slice filter <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.DataSetFilters.slice.html>`_ and we set ``generate_triangles = False``.
-- **Keep only the required fields**: Only keep the pressure, the velocity, the turbulent velocity, and the normals in the data.
+- **Keeping only the required fields**: Only keep the pressure, the velocity, the turbulent velocity, and the normals in the data.

 For the freestream patch (external boundary) given in the file ending by ``freestream.vtp``, we followed:

 - **Slicing**: Take a slice at :math:`z = 0.5` to go from a 2D mesh to a 1D mesh.
 We did it with the PyVista `slice filter <https://docs.pyvista.org/version/stable/api/core/_autosummary/pyvista.DataSetFilters.slice.html>`_ and we set ``generate_triangles = False``.
-- **Keep only the required fields**: Only keep the pressure, the velocity, and the turbulent velocity in the data.
+- **Keeping only the required fields**: Only keep the pressure, the velocity, and the turbulent velocity in the data.